Indoor Air Quality7min read

 2. Sign up for Air Quality Health Index alerts

 Many local weather forecasters allow subscribers to sign up for weather and air quality & health index (AQHI) alerts.
-These alerts can be sent directly to a smartphone or e-mail address to alert you when the air quality is poor and presents a risk to those with asthma, allergies, respiratory, or other relevant conditions.
+This system will send alerts directly to a smartphone or e-mail address to notify you when the air quality is poor and poses a risk to individuals with asthma, allergies, respiratory issues, or other relevant conditions.
+The weather app on your phone may also provide localized information.

 3. Limit time spent outdoors (or avoid it altogether)